matteopicciolini/JTracer/README.md

 All of these modes include the `-h` option which displays specifications for each one.
 For a detailed description of the commands and options available, please refer to the [documentation][].

+### Tutorials
+For proper functionality, this code requires the user to be familiar with some syntax rules for describing the scene.
+To learn how to write the necessary `.txt` files for the program, you can refer to the documentation or use the tutorials provided in the [`Tutorials` folder][tutorials].

 <img align="right" img src="https://github.com/matteopicciolini/ray_tracing/assets/116730685/c40b165f-f7d5-41a1-910a-c10b1e454391"  width="280">

-### Animations
+## Animations
 This code also implements the ability to generate animations.
 Animations can be created by appropriately modifying and making executable the bash files `animation.sh` and/or `parallel-generate-image.sh`.
 Similarly, these files can be used to generate different images of the same scene in parallel, and then utilize the `sum` mode.

-### Tutorials
-For proper functionality, this code requires the user to be familiar with some syntax rules for describing the scene.
-To learn how to write the necessary `.txt` files for the program, you can refer to the documentation or use the tutorials provided in the [`Tutorials` folder][tutorials].

-### Shapes
+## Shapes
 This raytracer implements the following shapes:

 From version 1.0.0: